California Psalms

 27 This emptiness and innocence

-I enter in the storeroom of my soul — may they be its home as well,
+I stow inside the storeroom of my soul — may they be its home as well,

 may the cell be a place that welcomes me to stay